timm/tested/docs/onBins.md

 OK, lets code that up.

-Note: in the above we did EMD as a port-processor to EFD.
-It turns out that it is much easier to use EWD instead (see below).
+Note: in the above we did EMD as a port-processor to EFD (equal frequency discretization).
+It turns out that it is much easier to use EWD (equal width discretization) instead (see below).